-‘Total system collapse’ causes power blackout across Nigeria
+Power being restored in Nigeria after nationwide grid collapse

 Power generation fell to zero early on Thursday and had risen to 273 megawatts (MW) by 10:30 GMT, well below the daily average of 4,100MW, data from the Transmission Company of Nigeria showed.

-“Power supply shall be restored as soon as the national grid is powered back,” the Kaduna Electricity Distribution Company, which supplies power to parts of northern Nigeria, said in a statement.
+“Power supply shall be restored as soon as the national grid is powered back,” the Kaduna Electricity Distribution Company, which supplies power to parts of northern Nigeria, said in a statement earlier in the day.

 Grid power supply is erratic in Nigeria, a major oil and gas producer, forcing households and businesses to use diesel and petrol generators.

-However, petrol and diesel prices have more than doubled this year after the government ended decades-long subsidies, and many households and businesses have struggled to find alternative sourceσ of power.
+However, petrol and diesel prices have more than doubled this year after the government ended decades-long subsidies, and many households and businesses have struggled to find alternative sources of power.

-Ιn 2022, Nigeria’s grid collapsed at least four times, which authorities blamed on technical problems.
+In 2022, Nigeria’s grid collapsed at least four times, which authorities blamed on technical problems.

 Nigeria has 12,500MW of installed capacity but produces about a quarter of that.